-Photo of Buile Hill House
+Photo of Buile Hill Mansion

 Renovation works will commence today (November 20) for Salford’s Buile Hill Mansion after years of neglect.